Cinderella (1950 film): Home media

 Cinderella was released on VHS and LaserDisc on October 4, 1988, as part of the Walt Disney Classics collection.
 The release had a promotion with a free lithograph reproduction for those who pre-ordered the video before its release date.
 Disney had initially shipped 4.3 million VHS copies to retailers, but due to strong consumer demand, more than seven million copies were shipped.
 At the time of its initial home video release, it was the best-selling VHS title until it was overtaken by E.T. the Extra-Terrestrial (1982).
-The VHS release was placed into moratorium on April 30, 1989, with 7.2 million copies sold and having grossed $108 million in sales revenue.
+The VHS release was placed into moratorium (i.e., into the Disney Vault) on April 30, 1989, with 7.2 million copies sold and having grossed $108 million in sales revenue.

 On October 4, 1995, a digitally remastered edition of film was released on VHS and LaserDisc as part of the "Walt Disney Masterpiece Collection", and later in the UK on November 24, 1997.
 Both editions were accompanied by "The Making of Cinderella" featurette.
 A Deluxe LaserDisc included the featurette, an illustrated, hardcover book retelling the story with pencil tests and conceptual art from the film, and a reprint of the film's artwork.
 Disney shipped more than 15 million VHS copies, of which 8 million were sold in the first month.